Kriesse/urbanraum/_classes/urban-winter.md

 language_de: "Englisch"

 description_en: |
+Form.
+Transform.
+Perform.

-  The workshop emphasizes on Improvisation and Contemporary Dance technique build-up, while inviting the physical joy of organic movement  and physical expression.
-The technical part focuses on floor work practice, understanding the relation to the floor, the ways to get in/out, but also to use our everlasting partner: the floor.
-The approach also focuses on the flow of the movement, understanding the paths of the moving body, exploring different movement qualities and dynamics.
+The workshop will emphasize on Improvisation and Contemporary Dance technique build-up, welcoming the physical joy of organic movement.
+The technical part focuses on floor work practice, developing our relation to the floor in all movement levels.
+But also includes the practice of different movement qualities and dynamics in our dance.

-  Improvisation is used in the class, both integrated into fixed material and separately.
-To wake up our receiving antennas, our tools of movement, of expression and body awareness.

-  Improvising our warm up and warming up our Improvisation.
+Through fixed phrases and improvisation tasks, we will study the weight, the flow and direction of movement.
+We will work on our spacial awareness, both in the space and in the body and develop our kinetics intelligence.

+Important NOTE: The workshop will end up in a performance in Berlin in July 2016 (place & dates to be confirmed).
+Performing is not obligatory, still the fixed group is of importance.
+To connect to each other & enjoy dancing together, both in the studio & on stage!

 description_de:
 ---